 Each one of the programming options offered at Detroit Behavioral Institute – Capstone Academy uses evidence-based practices, which are delivered by a highly experienced team of clinicians.
 We offer each patient an individualized treatment plan, allowing our caring team of professionals to be able to provide specialized care that meets the unique needs of each patient.
 Through the use of cognitive behavioral therapy, dialectical behavioral therapy, trauma-focused cognitive behavioral therapy, motivational interviewing, and behavior modification, patients receive a full continuum of care that helps ensure successful recovery.

-Our residential program is broken up into seven separate units, with separate tracks offered for patients who are struggling with substance abuse problems, cognitive impairments, and significant trauma histories.
+Our residential program is broken up into seven separate units, with separate tracks offered for patients who are struggling with cognitive impairments and significant trauma histories.
 Based upon the information gathered from a patient’s referral source, in addition to the information gathered during our pre-admission evaluation process, each patient will be assigned to the unit that is most appropriate for his or her identified needs.
 The following treatment components are incorporated into programming for all patients across all units:

 Medication management: All of our patients meet with a psychiatrist a minimum of once each week in order to monitor the therapeutic effectiveness of any medications that may be prescribed, as well as to make any changes that may be necessary.
 Our doctors and psychiatrists are on-call 24/7, and our nurses and nurse practitioners are available on all units 24/7.